Louis-Aime/Milesian-calendar/CONTRIBUTING.md

 locally or on a public site.
 Try them by downloading one of the "demonstrators" together with the library packages needed:
 * [Numeric Clock](Numeric-clock): use all JS-Date-properties and Milesian-Locale, make calendar conversions, follow moon, anticipate possible eclipses.
 * [Year signature](Year-signature): get key yearly figures for weeks, moon, Easter date.
+* [Milesian clock](Milesian dial clock): the milesian date of a year displayed like an hour in a day.
+Note that the Milesian clock does not work with MS Edge, due to a discrepancy in DOM support with Edge.

 ### 3. Bugs, comments and suggestions